-- 1. The executive remuneration and incentive policy which includes the fixed and variable remuneration for approved persons, and material risk-takers. - 2.
-Policies relating to recruitment, retention, performance measurement and separation for the Directors, CEO and Senior Management. - 3.
-Approve, monitor and review the remuneration system to ensure the system operates as intended. - 4.
-Approve the remuneration amounts for each approved person and material risk-taker; as well as total variable remuneration to be distributed, taking account of total remuneration including salaries, fees, expenses, bonuses and other employee benefits. - 5.
+- The executive remuneration and incentive policy which includes total remuneration for approved persons, and material risk-takers. - Policies relating to recruitment, retention, performance measurement and separation for the Directors, CEO and Senior Management. - 3.
+Oversee, monitor and review the remuneration system to ensure the system operates as intended. - 4.
+Review the remuneration amounts for each approved person and material risk-taker; as well as total variable remuneration to be distributed, taking account of total remuneration including salaries, fees, expenses, bonuses and other employee benefits - 5.
 Review the stress testing and back testing results before approving the total variable remuneration to be distributed.